LiuSuen/sports-social-media-app/README.md

 # sports-social-media-app
 A mobile app for sports partner finding and event organization.
-📱 An upcoming mobile app set to launch on the App Store in December 2023.
-Dive into our demo and get a sneak peek!
+📱Set to launch on the App Store in December 2023.
+Now dive into our demo and get a sneak peek!

 ## Introduction
 🧗‍♂️ Lost without a climbing partner?